Queen Hatshepsut Temple

 Thutmose III had replaced his images with his own, buried his statues, and built his own mortuary temple at Deir el-Bahri.
 Between that of Hatshepsout and that of Mentuhotep II.
 His temple is much smaller than either.
 But that wasn't a problem since he essentially took over Hatshepsut's temple as his own.

 Akhenaten, therefore, had no quarrel with Hatshepsut as a female pharaoh.
 In fact his problem is with his god.
-Akhenaten is best known as the "heretic king" who abolished traditional religious beliefs and practices in Egypt.
+Akhenaten is best known as the "heretic king" who abolished the traditional religious beliefs and practices of Egypt.
 And replaced them with his own form of monotheism centered on the sun god Aten.
 Although he is regularly hailed as a visionary by monotheists, his action was probably motivated much more by politics than by theology.

 The cult of Amun became so powerful during the time of Akhenaten that it rivaled the throne.
 So a problem faced by a number of kings throughout the history of Egypt.
 And the abolition of this cult, like all the others, showed the quickest and most effective way to restore balance and wealth to the monarchy.
 Although Queen Hatshepsut's temple (understood by Akhenaten to be that of Thutmose III) allowed to remain standing.
 Images of Amon are cut into the exterior and interior walls.